rahatakbari-alt/ai-facility-scheduler/README.md

 ## How to Use

-1. Open index.html in a web browser
+Option 1 (Recommended):
+1. Open the live application link above
-2. Upload a CSV file with columns:
+2. Upload a CSV file with the required format:
    - Room
    - Start Time
    - End Time
 3. Click "Find Open Slots"
-4. View AI-recommended time slots
+4. View available and recommended time slots

+Option 2 (Local):
+1. Download the repository
+2. Open index.html in a web browser
+3. Follow the same steps as above

 ## AI-Assisted Development